European Union faces an existential crisis

 Europe 'needs to toughen up'

-Juncker also referenced the threat posed by Islamist terrorism, saying that of the 30 terror attacks in Europe since the 2004 Madrid bombing, 14 had occurred in the last year alone.
+Juncker referenced the threat posed by Islamist terrorism, saying that of the 30 terror attacks in Europe since the 2004 Madrid bombing, 14 had occurred in the last year alone.

 "The barbaric acts of the past year have shown us again what we are fighting for -- the European way of life.
 In face of the worst of humanity we have to stay true to our values, to ourselves.
 And what we are is democratic societies, plural societies, open and tolerant."